 Italian Sixth, A major

-Note: In the case of major keys, the third of the chord must also be changed so that it has the same alterations as in the minor key.
-Therefore, the chord is said to be borrowed from the minor key.
-This also applies to the other chords of the augmented sixth and the Neapolitan sixth.
+In the case of major keys, the third of the chord must also be changed so that it has the same notes as in the minor key.
+This is why we say the chord is borrowed from the minor key.
+This is also true for the other chords of the augmented sixth and the Neapolitan sixth.

-The French sixth is formed on the second degree.
+The French Sixth is formed on the second degree.
 It is a seventh chord.
-Most often it is in its second inversion.
+It is most often found in its second inversion.
 Its third is raised to form an augmented sixth interval with the bass:

 French Sixth, A Minor